landesberg-design/plugin-ajax-load-more-pro/pro/ajax-load-more-next-page/README.txt

 == Changelog ==

+= 1.4.5 - May 1, 2020 =
+* FIX - Fixed issue with push/popstate when using Nextpage and Paging add-ons.
+* FIX - Fixed issue with Google Analytics integration sending a second pageview on page load.
+* UPDATE - Set default `nextpage_scroll` shortcode parameter to false for better UX and accessibility.
+* UPDATE - Disabled `Scroll to Page` functionality if Paging add-on is active.
+Use Paging add-on to scroll user to the top of the page.

 = 1.4.4 - April 22, 2020 =
 * FIX - Fixed issue with [Results Text](https://connekthq.com/plugins/ajax-load-more/docs/results-text/) not working when using ALM `id` parameter.